 3 Standards of Value in Divorce Valuations (and why you should care)

 For the purposes of business valuation for divorce, we first look at standards of value.
-A quick definition: standard of value is defined in the International Glossary of Business Valuations as:
+The International Glossary of Business Valuations defines the standard of value as: “the identification of the type of value being utilized in a specific engagement.”

 Why should you care?

-• Fair Market Value (FMV) – the price, expressed in terms of cash equivalents, at which property would change hands between a hypothetical willing and able buyer and a hypothetical willing and able seller, acting at arms length in an open and unrestricted market, when neither is under compulsion to buy or sell and when both have reasonable knowledge of the relevant facts.
+- Fair Market Value (FMV) – the price, expressed in terms of cash equivalents, at which property would change hands between a hypothetical willing and able buyer and a hypothetical willing and able seller, acting at arm’s length in an open and unrestricted market, when neither is under compulsion to buy or sell and when both have reasonable knowledge of the relevant facts.

 Example 1: